ENCODE-DCC/encoded/docs/indexers.rst

   :registered indexers: (primary only) List of indexers that have started.
   :staged by primary: (vis and region) Count of uuids that have been staged specifically for this indexer.
   :staged to process: (vis and region) Count of uuids set up for processing by this indexer.
-  :files added: (region only) Count of files added to the region indexer in the most recent cycle
+  :files added: (region only) Count of files added to the region indexer in the most recent cycle.
-  :files dropped: (region only) Count of files dropped from the region indexer in the most recent cycle
+  :files dropped: (region only) Count of files dropped from the region indexer in the most recent cycle.
   :now: The UTC time this view was displayed.
 Useful for comparing to other times found here.
   :listener: The contents of an ``/_indexer`` request.
 (Or ``/visindexer``, ``/_regionindexer`` as appropriate.)  *Described above*.
   :REINDEX requested: If reindexing was requested this will contain 'all' or a list of uuids.
-  :NOTIFY requested: If notify was requested, this will include who to notify and in which circumstances.
+  :NOTIFY requested: If notify was requested, this will include who will be notified and in which circumstances.
   :state: The contents of the indexer's state object held in elasticsearch...

     :title: Either 'primary_indexer', 'vis_indexer' or 'region_indexer'
-    :status: The indexer is either 'waiting' between cycles or 'indexing' during a cycle.
+    :status: The indexer is either 'done' with a cycle or 'indexing' during a cycle.
     :cycles: Count of indexer cycles that actually indexed something.
 This number should reflect all cycles since the system was initialized or since a full reindexing was requested.
-    :cycle_count: When indexing, the number of uuids in the cuuent cycle.
+    :cycle_count: When indexing, the number of uuids in the current cycle.
     :cycle_took: How long it took to complete the most recent indexer cycle.
     :cycle_started: When the most recent indexing cycle started.
     :indexed: Number of objects indexed in the most recent cycle.
+    :vis_updated: (vis indexer only) Number of uuids that actually resulted in a vis_blob added to index.
+    :invalidated: (primary only) Number of uuids needing to be indexed.
+    :renamed: (primary only) uuids of objects renamed in postgres.
+    :updated: (primary only) uuids of objects updated in postgres.
+    :referencing: (primary only) Count of uuids referenced by objects updated or renamed in postgres.
+    :txn_count: (primary only) Number of postgres transactions this cycle covers.
     :xmin: (primary and vis) Postgres transaction id of this cycle.
     :last_xmin: (primary and vis) Postgres transaction id of last cycle.
 Indexing should have covered all objects changed between last_xmin and xmin.
     :max_xid: (primary and vis) This is a Postgres transaction id which should rise with each database change.
 It is used to ensure a consistent view of data during an indexing cycle.
-    :invalidated: (primary only) Number of uuids invalidated.
-    :renamed: (primary only) uuids of renamed objects
-    :updated: (primary only) uuids of updated objects
-    :first_txn_timestamp: (primary only) Timestamp of when the postgres tranaction occurred which led to this indeing cycle.
+    :first_txn_timestamp: (primary only) Timestamp of when the postgres tranaction occurred which led to this indexing cycle.
-    :txn_count: (primary only) Number of postgres transactions this cycle covers.
-    :referencing: (primary only) Count of uuids referenced updated objects.
-    :vis_updated: (vis indexer only) Number of uuids that actually resulted in a vis_blob to index.

 Several requests can be made of the state paths with use of ?request=value appended to the url: